Championing collaboration in an era of isolation

-This is why, 30 years after its founding, the European Foundation Centre has never been more important.
+This is why, thirty years after its founding, the EFC has never been more important.
 Its vision of Europe champions collaboration and diversity of voices at a moment when identity is becoming a centripetal force in European politics, threatening to catapult its nations into a future of isolationism.

 The EFC’s substantive work to define and bolster an environment that will enable human progress also reaches beyond the philanthropic sector and beyond continental boundaries.
 European and US philanthropy have different histories and are governed by different laws, but they are premised on the same Enlightenment and humanist values.
 Transatlantic philanthropy can help reaffirm those values at a time when they are under assault.

-The Rockefeller Brothers Fund shares this commitment to collaborative philanthropy across borders—and across oceans.
-I am proud that the RBF has supported the European Foundation Centre since its earliest days and that we are one of the few US foundations represented on the EFC’s governing council today.
-We have gained much from this longstanding relationship: it has been critical to deepening our understanding of global challenges and their manifestations across Europe, to developing constructive partnerships with numerous European foundations, and to guiding our modest resources to where they are most needed and have the greatest impact.
+The Rockefeller Brothers Fund shares this commitment to collaborative philanthropy across borders − and across oceans.
+I am proud that the RBF has supported the EFC since its earliest days and that we are one of the few US foundations represented on the EFC’s Governing Council today.
+We have gained much from this longstanding relationship: It has been critical to deepening our understanding of global challenges and their manifestations across Europe, to developing constructive partnerships with numerous European foundations, and to guiding our modest resources to where they are most needed and have the greatest impact.

 The highlight of this year’s Munich Security Conference was Angela Merkel’s speech.
-Imploring Europe to take control of its own destiny, the famously reserved and soft-spoken politician delivered a passionate defense of multilateralism and Western values.
+Imploring Europe to take control of its own destiny, the famously reserved and soft-spoken politician delivered a passionate defence of multilateralism and western values.
 “Who will pick up the pieces?” she asked.

 “Only all of us, together.”

 We all have a role to play in reimagining a new future.
-Philanthropy must stand at the ready to nurture this effort and, together with organizations like the European Foundation Centre, preserve and model the shared commitment it demands.
+Philanthropy must stand at the ready to nurture this effort and, together with organisations like the EFC, preserve and model the shared commitment it demands.